colibri17/back-to-office/README.md

 2. _The objective function_
 The objective function is composed by different terms.
    1. _consecutive days_ - For an employee might be easier to come back on consecutive week days, so whenever this occurs the objective function is increased by 1
-   2. _same team_ - Members in the same team prefer come back on same days, so whenever this occurs the objective function is increased.
+   2. _same team_ - Members of the same team prefer to come back on same days, so whenever this occurs the objective function is increased.
    More precisely, if 2 team members come back on the same day the objective function is increased by 1.
 If 3 team members come back on the same day the objective function is increased by 2, and so on.
    3. _Target presence_ - Every employee should come back a minimum number of days, encouraging some equity in the returns to office.
 So, whenever a employee does not reach the mean presence of 2 days a week on the planning period, a penalty equal to the number of missing days is added to the objective function.